Dr. E. Arnold Modlin, Jr.

 HIS 365 Caribbean History (3 Credits)

 This course examines cultures and comparative historical experiences in the Caribbean, from early modern European expansion to the present.
-It analyzes ways in which race, ethnicity, gender and class contributed to shared memories and political discourse
+It analyzes ways in which race, ethnicity, gender, and class contributed to shared memories and political discourse as well as to social conflict, revolution, dictatorship and democracy, and the intersections of this past with the rise of the United States from the perspective of diplomacy, imperialism, and migration.
+Thematic focus will vary.

-This course introduces students to the political, social, economic, and cultural history of Africa from the beginning of humanity to the 17thcentury.
-During the semester, students explore several themes with a view to understanding the vast diversity of African peoples and cultures before European colonial rule.
-Using multiple teaching and learning strategies to expose students to variety of viewpoints, the course emphasizes the inter-disciplinary richness of Africa's historical study, drawing interpretive paradigms from anthropology, archaeology, ethnography, religion, ethno-linguistics, and geography.
+This course introduces students to the political, social, economic, and cultural history of Africa to the 17th century.
+Students explore several themes to understand the vast diversity of African peoples and cultures before European colonial rule.
+The course emphasizes the interdisciplinary richness of Africa's historical study, drawing interpretive paradigms from anthropology, archaeology, ethnography, religion, ethno-linguistics, and geography.

-This course examines the history and cultures of Africa from the 17th century to the 21st century.
-Emphasis will be on the internal dynamics of African societies before European colonization, Africa and the global maritime networks, European colonization and Africans' response, end of colonization, challenges of post-colonial nation building, apartheid in South Africa, and Africa's recovery and economic growth in the age of globalization.
+This course examines the history and cultures of Africa from the 17th century to the present.
+Emphasis on the internal dynamics of African societies before European colonization, Africa and the global maritime networks, European colonization and Africans' response, end of colonization, challenges of post-colonial nation building, apartheid in South Africa, and Africa's recovery and economic growth in the age of globalization.

-This course examines the history and cultures of Africa from the 17th century to the 21st century.
-Emphasis will be on the internal dynamics of African societies before European colonization, Africa and the global maritime networks, European colonization and Africans' response, end of colonization, challenges of post-colonial nation building, apartheid in South Africa, and Africa's recovery and economic growth in the age of globalization.
+This course examines the history and cultures of Africa from the 17th century to the present.
+Emphasis on the internal dynamics of African societies before European colonization, Africa and the global maritime networks, European colonization and Africans' response, end of colonization, challenges of post-colonial nation building, apartheid in South Africa, and Africa's recovery and economic growth in the age of globalization.

 HIS 372 African Diaspora History and Culture (3 Credits)

-Drawing on multi-disciplinary perspectives and materials from history, arts, humanities, this course focuses on the worldwide migrations, societies, and cultures of African-descended peoples as they have formed communities and interacted with other commun
+Drawing on multi-disciplinary perspectives and materials from history, arts, humanities, this course focuses on the worldwide migrations, societies, and cultures of African-descended peoples as they have formed communities and interacted with other communities.

 HIS 377 Black Leaders, Then and Now (3 Credits)